The Army Rugby Union Assurance and Safety Policy

 Affiliation and Game Level

 All teams that wish to play rugby union in the Army must affiliate to the ARU.
-The process is very simple and the relevant from to complete is here.
+The process is very simple and all the relevant information and paperwork to submit can be found on the Affiliation page.

 As part of the affiliation process the team / unit must confirm that they have the following qualified people to train and facilitate a rugby union match: